bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 technology company with more then [one billion](https://techcrunch.com/2016/02/01/gmail-now-has-more-than-1b-monthly-active-users) active users.
-Google's motto at one time was *don't be evil*, but they never said anything abot respecting a user's privacy.
+Google's motto at one time was *don't be evil*, but they never said anything about respecting a user's privacy.
 If an internet service is free, like Google, then **you** are the product.
-In Google's case they generate income by targetting ads specifically to you.
+In Google's case they generate income by targeting ads specifically to you.
 They want to know who you are and what you do, and to figure this out Google gobbles up lots of user data.

 To better target their ads Google will record the following details.